Bali is still great value even with the AU$ falling

 - Walking on the beach

-- Going for a cycle and if your in Ubud you can cycle among the rice fields – you only have to rent the bike which is really cheap
+- Going for a cycle and if you’re in Ubud you can cycle among the rice fields – you only have to rent the bike which is really cheap

 - Playing football on the beach with the locals at sunset in Legian, Seminyak or Kuta – there are dozens of games going on all the time